allucardster/web-sandbox/README.md

 How to run it?
 ==============
 - Open http://localhost:8080 url at some browser (Chrome, Firefox, etc).
-For the api symfony app open: http://localhost:8080/api/public
+- For the Symfony api project open http://localhost:8080/api/public url.

 Contributors
 ============